-Welcome to Flash Pulp, episode three hundred and ninety.
+Welcome to Flash Pulp, episode five hundred and thirty.

-This week’s episodes are brought to you by Bothersome Things!
+This week’s episodes are brought to you by Glow-in-the-Dark Radio!

-Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you Monday, Wednesday and Friday evenings.
+Flash Pulp is an experiment in broadcasting fresh pulp stories in the modern age – three to ten minutes of fiction brought to you every Friday evening.